atillakalay/atillakalay/README.md

-### Hi there , my name is Atilla 👋
+### Hello!
+My name is Atilla Kalay, and I am a software developer.

-#### I am a student interested in software.
+I am a strong team player who enjoys working with my teammates and taking on various responsibilities.
+I have a diverse range of knowledge and skills.
+Throughout my educational journey, I have undertaken efforts to improve myself in the field of software development, and I continue to do so.

-I am a student of Konya Selcuk University, Management Informations System .
-I am interested in Back-end and Front-end .
-I like to write code .
+To enhance my skills, I actively participate in platforms such as Udemy, YouTube, and BTK Academy.
+I possess a solid foundation and problem-solving abilities, enabling me to provide solutions to challenges that arise in projects.
+I am highly motivated and eager to learn and stay up to date with the latest technological advancements.
+In my social life, you can find me spending time with my family, reading books, or pursuing my passion for learning new languages such as English.

 # 💫 About Me:
 🔭 I’m currently working on C# and Java .<br>🌱 I’m currently learning Java , Python and React<br>📫 How to reach me: atilla.kalayy@gmail.com